-- C1 Synthesise coherent arguments from a range of theories relating to health and health issues. - C2 Demonstrate competence and skills to treat the wide range of commonly seen disharmonies which have no formal biomedical diagnostic label (BAcC). - C3 Identify the appropriateness of treating with acupuncture, knowing when and how to refer, thereby minimising the risk of missing any symptoms that might indicate serious underlying pathology. - C4 Succinctly and clearly communicate their findings, diagnosis, treatment plan and prognosis to the patient in everyday language, in such a way that the patient's own needs, expectations and commitment to treatment are taken into consideration
+- C1 Synthesise coherent arguments from a range of theories relating to health and health issues - C2 Demonstrate knowledge and skills to treat the wide range of commonly seen disorders. - C3 Identify the appropriateness of treating with complementary therapies, knowing when and how to refer, thereby minimising the risk of missing any symptoms which might indicate serious underlying pathology.